After Wisdom Tooth Removal

 Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: Drs.
-Smith or Lee or your family dentist.
+Discuss any problems with the trained experts best able to effectively help you: Dr. Lee or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.